Protection and Education for New Arrivals

 There are growing numbers of immigrant children in Connecticut.
 Most are from Central America and South America, but children also arrive from Asia, Sub-Saharan Africa, the Middle East and the Caribbean.

 Many children have significant trauma related to arrival in the United States.
+Many arrive alone, without a parent or guardian.
 They fled abuse and neglect and live in constant fear of being returned to life-threatening conditions.
-Many arrive here alone, without a parent or guardian.
 English is not their primary language.
 Education is hampered by trauma and inconsistent schooling.

 The Center for Children’s Advocacy helps at-risk children avoid deportation to a dangerous environment, and helps traumatized children get the support they need to learn English and succeed in school.

 “The Center’s legal advocacy for immigrant children fills an enormous need in Connecticut.
 Without the Center for Children’s Advocacy, these children would slip through the cracks.
 Their expertise helps hundreds of at-risk children, educating Connecticut attorneys and guiding the state in supports for children who desperately need help to find safety, security and educational success.”